datastax/graph-examples/northwind/README.md

 Included is a `schema.groovy` file.
 You can create your graph in Studio and copy and paste the schema statements to run there.
 Alternately, the statements can be run from the gremlin console.

+* If using studio, then set the mode to `graph` instead of `cql`.
+* If you create the graph in Studio then you should create the "classic" graph engine for the is example
+* You can have the graphloader create the schema by editing the `northwind-mapping.groovy` file.

 ## Example loading

+`graphloader` must be downloaded separately.
+* See https://downloads.datastax.com/#graph-loader to download the version that matches your DSE/graph version.

 If you load the Kryo file from within the northwind directory, you don't need to specify the path.
 It will default to the data subdirectory to get the northwind.kryo file.
 Otherwise, specify the full path with the